 The Manufactured Home Buyers Guide

 Buying a manufactured home?
-This guide includes all you need to know about home buying – including financing, manufactured home loans, comparisons and features, buying new vs. used, and more.
+This guide includes all you need to know about home buying – including financing, manufactured home loans, comparisons and features, buying new vs. used, placing your manufactured home, designing a manufactured home and more.

 Should you buy a manufactured home?